Pitch (card game): Bundrick Setback

+The auction winner leads play on the first trick with the previous trick winner leading play on subsequent tricks.
+There are no restrictions on which card can be played first in a trick, but if that card is a trump, the other three players must all play trumps.
+If a player has no trumps but must play one, they are out of the round and discard the remainder of their hand to wait for the next round.
+Highest ranking trump card played wins the trick, or the first card played wins if no trumps were played.

+When all 6 tricks have been played, the teams total their points from the cards they won.
+The team who did not win the widow simply gets the number of points they captured.
+The team who won the widow gets the number of points they captured only if that number is at least as high as their bid.
+If they did not meet their bid, they receive negative points in the amount of their bid, and the points they won during play are ignored (i.e. getting 16 points on a 17 point bid is worth -17 not -1, no offsetting).
+In the case that the bid was "21 and out", capturing all 21 points is worth +52 points.
+Failing to capture all 21 points on a "21 and out bid" is worth -52 points.
+The first team to reach a positive 52 points wins.

 Further variations

 Juniper pitch

 pitch is played with 3 teams with 3 partners each.
 Partners are seated an equal 2 seat between each other.
 All 54 cards (including high joker and low joker).
 Points are awarded for high trump (ace), jack of trump, high joker, low joker, low trump (2) and trick/card points (82 points possible, each joker worth 1/2 point).
 Each player left of the dealer has a chance to bid 1-6 points with the winning bidder leading their trump.
 If a team does not make their bid they must give back any points (chips) they have accumulated and receive 1 negative point (pookie).

 Reverse pitch

 Reverse pitch follows all of the rules of basic pitch, except the low card takes each trick (the lowest card of the suit lead or lowest card of the trump suit).
 High, low, jack, and game points are scored in the normal fashion.
 In this variation, valuable cards become much harder to capture; the strength of the card itself is almost always insufficient.